mattszeto/next.js/nextjs-blog/posts/how-to-open-source.md

 ---
-title: "Open Source - How to Contribute to Open Source"
+title: "How to Contribute to Open Source"
 date: "2020-09-19"
+tag: "Open Source"
 ---

 There are many ways to contribute to Open Source projects.
 The most popular being GitHub.